AbdulSami455/Mental-Health-Support-Chatbot/README.md

 - Crisis Text Line: Text 'HELLO' to 741741
 - [More Resources](https://www.mentalhealth.gov/get-help/immediate-help)

 ## Additional Features

-Features
-Interactive Chatbot:

-Users can ask questions or share concerns with the chatbot.
+- **Interactive Chatbot**: Users can ask questions or share concerns with the chatbot.
 The chatbot provides supportive and non-judgmental responses based on user inputs.
-User Management:

-Users can register or load existing profiles.
-Profiles are saved locally with fields such as name, age, gender, health record, and more.
-Mental Health Book Summaries:

-Summaries of popular mental health books are available in the sidebar.
+- **Mental Health Book Summaries**: Summaries of popular mental health books are available in the sidebar.
 Users can click on a book title to get a concise summary.
-Resources:

-Links to important mental health helplines and support services are included in the sidebar.
+- **Resources**: Links to important mental health helplines and support services are included in the sidebar.